drammock/eeg-phone-coding/pubs/manuscript/manuscript.md

 Retained epochs were time-shifted to align on the consonant-vowel transition time instead of the stimulus onset.
-This was done because information about consonant identity is encoded in the first ~100 ms of following vowels, so temporal alignment of this portion of the EEG response should hopefully improve the ability of classifiers to learn consonant features.
+This was done because information about consonant identity is encoded in the first ~100 ms of following vowels [@Ohman1965], so temporal alignment of this portion of the EEG response should hopefully improve the ability of classifiers to learn consonant features.
 After this re-alignment, epochs had a temporal span from −335 ms (the onset of the longest